FEASTorg/bread-infra/README.md

 ## Usage

-This repo contains reusable workflows and scripts for Slice hardware repos.
+This repo contains reusable workflows and scripts for BREAD hardware repos.
 It is not meant to be triggered directly.

 To use in other repos, call the workflow like this: